Redesigning SudoStudy; an AI-powered Ed-tech platform, to help students study smarter

 -Cole, 17 years old, A Levels

-I am a bit lenient when self-assessing, I prefer external feedback to gauge progress…delay in feedback makes me lose interest
+I am a bit lenient when self-assessing, I prefer external feedback to gauge progress…delay in feedback makes I lose interest

 -Grace, 16 years old, O Levels